synthetic-lab/synbad/README.md

 ## Results

-We keep a running tally of provider+model results:
+We keep a running tally of provider+model results for GLM-4.6, Kimi K2 Thinking, and MiniMax M2.
+Feel free to add more provider results!

 |Provider |Model           |Success Rate|
 |---------|----------------|------------|